8l/SmallWM/README.markdown

 ========

-Note that these are the default controls - one of the improvements of the C++ port is that it SmallWM now supports configurable keybindings.
+Note that these are the default controls - one of the improvements of the C++ port is that it swm now supports configurable keybindings.
 See the __Configuration__ for details on how to setup keybindings.
 The only non-configurable key bindings are the ones that involve clicking the mouse, and the `Super+1` ... `Super+9` bindings.